jfq3/miga_singularity/interactive_example.md

 Create a directory for your project and move into that directory, for example:
 ```
 mkdir pseudo
 cd pseudo # Maybe not?
+Seems I have to or the database cannot be added to the project.
 ```
-Start MiGa and create a new project named `pseudo`:
+Start MiGA and create a new project named `pseudo`:

 ```
-singularity shell MiGa
+singularity shell MiGA
-miga new -P pseudo -t genomes
+MiGA new -P ~/pseudo -t genomes
 ```
 The `-t` argument is needed to specify what kind of genomes you are working with.
 Acceptable types are :

 - `popgenome` for Metagenome-Assembled Genomes
 - `cgenome` for Single-Cell Amplified Genomes
-- `genome` for the genomes from isolates
+- `genomes` for the genomes from isolates

+**Problem: It seems only genomes is actually accepted.**

 For this example, we are using genomes from isolates.